timpulver/netlabel-list/README.md

 ## Contribution

-**Before adding a netlabel please perform a search first to make sure it’s not already there.**
+**Before adding a netlabel please perform a search first to make sure it is not already in the list.**

 - Go to ` netlabel-list.json` and click on the pen-icon (`Edit this file`)
 - Add / edit / delete stuff
-- To make sure there were no errors, paste the complete file-content into [JSONLint](http://jsonlint.com/) – it will check if the file-format is still intact, when everything is okay, it should report `Valid JSON`
+- To make sure there were no errors, paste the complete file-content into [JSONLint](http://jsonlint.com/), it will check if the file-format is still intact.
+When everything is okay it should report `Valid JSON`.
 - Send a pull request

 ## Other Sources for Netlabel Information